Sean Bean

 Sean Bean in the movie 'Caravaggio'

-Subsequent roles in his filmography include Carver Doone in the melodrama "Lorna Doone," McCabe in the drama "The Field," and Lovelace in the historical film "Clarissa."
-In 1991, Bean made his Hollywood debut with the role of a maniacal terrorist in Phillip Noyce's thriller "Patriot Games."
+Other notable roles include Carver Doone in the melodrama "Lorna Doone," McCabe in the drama "The Field," and Lovelace in the historical film "Clarissa."
+In 1991, Bean broke into Hollywood as a maniacal terrorist in Phillip Noyce's thriller "Patriot Games."

 Sean Bean in the movie 'Patriot Games'